"""

 - Fixed bug where web_search tool could cause OpenAI responses to loop indefinitely.

 - Set PARALLEL_TOOL_CALLS valve default to False (prev.
-True) to mirror OpenAI's default behavior.
+True).

 - Polished docstrings and streamlined debug logging output.